alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

     a.
 Add a function `disburseJackpot` that sends the full balance that the contract holds to whoever calls the function `disburseJackpot`.

     b.
 Change the "disburse" function to add a 1% fee to the amount paid.
 The fee should be added to a new variable "fee".
-The "disburse" function should then transfer the fee to a designated address, while transferring the rest of the paid amount to the payer.
+The "disburse" function should then transfer the fee back to the contract, while transferring the rest of the paid amount to the payer.

 	Here are some more options: